hnamitha1/borisbike/README.md

 Boris Bikes
 London's Boris Bikes (well, 'Santander Cycles') are awesome.
 For a small fee, anyone can hire out a bike and ride it around London.
 Bikes are located at Docking Stations dotted throughout the city.

-Challenge 1  : Setting up a project
+Challenge 1  : Setting up a project<br />
-    - Set up a simple project
+    - Set up a simple project<br />
-    - Explain why a complete README is important
+    - Explain why a complete README is important<br />
-    - Intialize and push a git project
+    - Intialize and push a git project<br />

 Challenge 2  : From User Stories to a Domain Model
     Write down all the nouns in the User Stories